Board: /diy/

 Is there anything special about media blasting with half micron particles or will a $100 blasting cabinet do it well enough?
 I haven't been able to find much about doing this at home, let alone on a poorfag budget.
 If it's as simple as it sounds, you should be able to coat every moving piece of metal you own for a few hundred bucks.
 It'd be an excellent application for household stuff like locks, hinges, and tools, and even better for lawnmower, motorcycle, car, etc. engines.

-Is there something I'm missing here or is this one of the most based materials ever? >mineral materials such as sand, gravel, and crushed stone are extracted from BLM administered public lands are used for ready-mixed concrete, asphalt, and many other building materials.
+>mineral materials such as sand, gravel, and crushed stone are extracted from BLM administered public lands are used for ready-mixed concrete, asphalt, and many other building materials.

 >There is no specific application form for requesting removal of mineral materials from public lands.
 Persons interested in buying mineral materials should contact the local BLM Field Office

-I don't know anything about stone, how do I start?
-Just buy a hammer and chisel and carve away?
 The previous owner of this house apparently either did not know shit or hired people who did not know shit to do shit in his house.

 >Install 1/2" cement backer board in shower surround and on the floor with 1" drywall screws